awslabs/Renate/doc/examples/train_classifier_sagemaker.rst

 ============
 > TODO: replace requirements.txt content when renate will be available in pypi and eventually update the text below

-The example folder contains a :code:`requirements.txt` file with package required by the script to work correctly.
-This is needed only when Renate is not the only dependency but we will include it in our example just to demonstrate how to use it in practice.
+The example folder contains a :code:`requirements.txt` file with the list of the packages required by the script to work correctly.
+If Renate is the only dependency, the file is not needed since it will be created automatically, but we will include it in our example just to demonstrate how to use it in practice when there are other dependencies.

 Configuration
 =============